 New mobile operator issues the sm card to the subscriber.

 Old sim card gets deactivated and new sim cards cards gets activated.

 For more details in India you can visit TRAI website.

 Before MNP, from a mobile number or MSISDN, the serving operator can be identified.
 From country code and from network code present in MSISDN, a call or sms can be sent to the serving mobile network operator.
 For example, if a Vodafone subscriber dials a Airtel New Delhi India subscriber.
 Based on country code , the message for call first reaches to the India, then based on network code call reaches to the Airtel Delhi GMSC.

-Now after the MNP, mobile number and network operator don't have any correlation.
+After the MNP, a mobile number and network operator don't have any correlation.
 This leads to maintain a MNP database.
 When a call or sms originates , it queries to MNP database.
 Then routes to the serving operator.
-For example , if a subscriber is called , which is now an Airtel subscriber after MNP .
-Before MNP, it was a Vodafone subscriber.
+For example , if a subscriber is called , which is now an Airtel subscriber after MNP, before MNP, it was a Vodafone subscriber.
 Call first reaches to the Vodafone , then a MNP database lookup is performed and call is routed to the Airtel.